 At a minimum, a Metropolitan Planning Area (MPA) must cover the urbanized area and contiguous geographic areas likely to become urbanized within the next 20 years.
-Currently, the cities of Chesapeake, Hampton, Newport News, Norfolk, Poquoson, Portsmouth, Suffolk, Virginia Beach, and Williamsburg; the counties of Isle of Wight, James City, and York; and a portion of Gloucester County are included in the MPA.
+Currently, the cities of Chesapeake, Hampton, Newport News, Norfolk, Poquoson, Portsmouth, Suffolk, Virginia Beach, and Williamsburg; the counties of Isle of Wight, James City, and York; and portions of the City of Franklin and the counties of Gloucester and Southampton are included in the MPA.

 What is the total estimated population of the Hampton Roads Metropolitan Planning Area?

-According to the Hampton Roads Planning District Commission and Weldon Cooper Center data, the estimated population within the Hampton Roads Metropolitan Planning Area is 1,672,067 as of July 1, 2009.
+According to the Weldon Cooper Center data, the estimated population within the Hampton Roads Metropolitan Planning Area is 1,674,022 as of July, 1 2013.

 - Transportation Improvement Program